-The Who then changed managers again, bringing in Peter Meaden who decided that the group would be ideal to represent the growing mod movement in Britain which involved fashion, scooters and music genres such as rhythm and blues, soul and beat.
+The Who then changed managers again, bringing in Peter Meaden who decided that the group would be ideal to represent the growing mod movement in Britain, which involved fashion, scooters and music genres such as R&B, soul and beat.
 He dressed them up in mod clothes, renamed them the High Numbers and got them a second Fontana tryout, which went much more favorably than the first and secured them their first record deal.
 Meaden also wrote both sides of their debut 45 ('I'm The Face' b/w 'Zoot Suit'), which was released under the name the High Numbers in July of 1964.
-Unfortunately, the record didn't catch on prompting the group to change their moniker back to the Who.
+Unfortunately, the record didn't catch on, prompting the group to change their moniker back to the Who.

 1967 saw the band switch to the Track label where they issued the single 'Pictures Of Lily' that spring, which became other big seller hitting the #4 spot in the U.K. A few months later, they curiously issued a 45 ('The Last Time' b/w 'Under My Thumb') of Rolling Stones covers, which didn't fare nearly as well as their previous original tunes.
-Also around this time, the band made a milestone appearance at the Monterey Pop Festival where they characteristically smashed their instruments and freaked out the hippy audience.
-They also made a memorable appearance on the Smothers Brothers Comedy Hour where Moon bribed a stage hand to put explosives in his drum kit, who the proceeded to pack it with ten times the expected quantity.
-The resulting detonation threw Moon off his drum riser and his arm was cut by flying cymbal shrapnel, while Townshend's hair was singed and his left ear left ringing, and a camera and studio monitor were also destroyed.
+Also around this time, the band made a milestone appearance at the Monterey Pop Festival where they characteristically smashed their instruments and freaked out the hippie audience.
+They also made a memorable appearance on The Smothers Brothers Comedy Hour where Moon bribed a stage hand to put explosives in his drum kit, who then proceeded to pack it with ten times the expected quantity.
+The resulting detonation threw Moon off his drum riser and cut his arm with flying cymbal shrapnel, while Townshend's hair was singed and his left ear was permanently damaged.
+A camera and studio monitor were also destroyed in the explosion.